mtroyernl/LoRaWAN-ESP8266/README.md

 ![alt tag](20170101_143750.jpg)
 ![alt tag](20170101_143250.jpg)

 Building enclosed devices can also be tricky.
-Be to take your time and think through how connections will be made.
-It is recommended to prototype assemblies first with single solder junctions or even a bit of hot glue to make sure all will fit together.
+Be sure to take your time and think through how connections will be made before soldering.
+It is recommended to prototype assemblies first with light single solder junctions or even a bit of hot glue to make sure all will fit together.
 Desolding makes a mess!
 You may need that extra RFM95 or WeMos board if you did not take the necessary time to plan your build.

 ## Software for Node build

-There are two builds available for nodes.
+There will be two software builds available for nodes.
+Currently only the ABP version is available.
 The first works with ABP (Authentication by Personalization) using statically generated keys.
 The second and recommended build works with OTAA (Over the Air Activation).

 Note that constant work is being done on the https://github.com/matthijskooijman/arduino-lmic libraries and example code.
 Over time, it may make more sense to retrofit some of the sensor code back into these libraries and examples.

 ## Software for single-channel LoRaWAN gateway build

 Code for a single channel gateway can be found at https://github.com/things4u/ESP-1ch-Gateway-v3.0.
-With the cost of 8 channel LoRaWAN gateways falling in 2017, it is recommended to try and use a proper gateway over time and not rely on single channel gateways.
+Please be sure to re-read the Limitations section at the beginning of this document.

 Note that the hardware build in this example assumes the following mappings.
 ```